Opportunity Search Results

 Time Commitment: Minimum of signing up for two shifts a month.
 One shift is 4 hours long.

 These tree inventories will be going on all year.
 Time slots every Saturday and Sunday morning/afternoons.
 Shifts will be 4 hours in the morning and 4 hours in the afternoon.
-If we have enough interest for weekday inventory then we will open up time slots then as well.

 Program: Bastrop State Park